 My Teaching Philosophy

-I use the Socratic method, paired with mini-lectures and new learning tools to guide students as they engage with critical questions across the history of political thought and contemporary politics.
+I use the Socratic method to guide students as they engage with critical questions across the history of political thought and contemporary politics.
 I am committed to cultivating an intellectual environment of open inquiry that welcomes a diversity of backgrounds, perspectives, and perspectives.
 Under these conditions, students feel free to disagree with me and their classmates – and even themselves – as they wrestle with complicated questions and ideas.
 Students regularly comment on this feature of my classes, emphasizing that I both “promote a climate of mutual respect” and “emphasize critical thinking” with a median rating of 5/5 in each category across all terms.
 Students have responded well to my pedagogical approach, nominating and selecting me to receive a competitive campus-wide Student Undergraduate Teaching And Staff Award, placing me in the top 0.5% of instructors at Carolina.